techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/bookable-desks.md

 **Question:** **Is the bookable desks feature available on Classic (old Teams) and new Teams?**

 **Answer**: No, the bookable desk experience is only available on the new Teams client.
-To download and switch to the latest Teams client see, [New Microsoft Teams – Microsoft Adoption](https://adoption.microsoft.com/en-us/new-microsoft-teams/)
+To download and switch to the latest Teams client see, [New Microsoft Teams](https://adoption.microsoft.com/en-us/new-microsoft-teams/).

 **Question: Does Bookable** **desks work with Microsoft Places?**